wiseman-timelord/Ubuntu25-TweakInstall/README.md

 - hopefully whatever tweak or install you did worked out for you, if not, then I advise asking gpt/deepseek/grok/etc, and input the output you got from the terminal with your prompt.

 ### Notation:
-- This is not release version, that is because, while most of the options are tested, but a few like virtualization may not work.
-I am not at that stage in my own ubuntu 25.04 os install/config, so as to require virtualization, as, was using 24.10 until around start of july 2025 and have separate windows computer.
 - If, installed opensnitch and given application cannot access the internet (such as so far only App Center), you can always temporary turn off OpenSnitch by right clicking the icon in tray area.
 Otherwise no issues.
 - Minimum Windows 10 for Vertio/Kvm/QEmu Drivers from `Virtio-Win-0.1.262.Iso`, Windows 7-81 did not complete Setup.
 - For `Ubuntu 25` Assistance, I advise, ChatGPT `https://chatgpt.com` or DeepSeek `https://chat.deepseek.com/`, and prompt mentioning your specific version is 25.xx.